 - A. All operations shall be fully described by the operating physician or oral surgeon and operative reports shall be dictated, electronically entered into the electronic health record or written on a standardized, approved form immediately, before the patient is transferred to the next level of care, following completion of surgery.
-The reports shall contain a description of the findings, operative procedures performed, specimen(s) removed, if any, any complications/adverse events, the preoperative and postoperative diagnosis, and the name of the primary surgereon and assistant(s).
+The reports shall contain a description of the findings, operative procedures performed, specimen(s) removed, if any, any complications/adverse events, the preoperative and postoperative diagnosis, and the name of the primary surgeon and assistant(s).
 If entry of the operative report into to the medical record is delayed, a brief operative note must be written in the patient's chart immediately after surgery.
 When standard forms that have been approved by the Medical Records Committee exist, completion of those forms can be substituted for a dictation of the operative procedure.
-All reports shall be signed by the responsible licensed physician within five (5) calendar days. in a timely manner consistent with current policy. - B. When an inpatient undergoes surgery, cancellation of all standing orders, is automatic are automatically cancelled and new orders shall be written after surgery is completed.
-A DNR order may be held in abeyance during and immediately following an invasive procedure (generally, those requiring)

-defined as procedures which require informed consent), at the discretion of the physician performing who performs the procedure and/or the anesthesiologist.
-The possibility of resuscitating a patient under these circumstances shall be discussed with the patient or his/her surrogate discussion-maker as part of the pre-operative informed consent process.

-C. Tissues removed at operation shall be sent to the Hospital pathologist, who shall make such examination as he/she may consider necessary to arrive at a pathological diagnosis and he/she shall sign the report for inclusion in the patient's chart.medical record.
+All reports shall be signed by the responsible licensed physician in a timely manner consistent with current policy. - B. When an inpatient undergoes surgery, all standing orders are automatically cancelled and new orders shall be written after surgery is completed.
+A DNR order may be held in abeyance during and immediately following an invasive procedure (generally defined as procedures which require informed consent), at the discretion of the physician who performs the procedure and/or the anesthesiologist.
+The possibility of resuscitating a patient under these circumstances shall be discussed with the patient or his/her surrogate discussion-maker as part of the pre-operative informed consent process. - C. Tissues removed at operation shall be sent to the Hospital pathologist, who shall make such examination as he/she may consider necessary to arrive at a pathological diagnosis and he/she shall sign the report for inclusion in the medical record.